ywcheong/infection-network-simulation/README.md

 The name of each parameter is easily distinguishable since its name is an abbriviation of the transition it represents.
 For example, `S2E` means the transition from `Susceptible` to `Exposed`.

 ### Step 3.
-Visualization Options
+Export Options
 The simulation can be visualized in three ways: image, video, and real time graph.
 The following parameters are used to set the visualization options.
-At least one of the parameters must be set to `True`, or you cannot access to the simulation result at all.
 These are optional while the default value is `False`.
+At least one of the parameters must be set to `True`, or error will occur.

 | Parameter Name | Explain |
 |----------|----------|